 Here are six motivational stories for sales inspiration:

-1. Fubu’s Broke to Billionaire Success Story
+1. Broke to Billionaire

 However, he wouldn’t be where he is today without the help of his mother, who taught him to sew and took out a second mortgage on her home to help him get his business off the ground.
-He also notes that without the assistance of friends from his neighborhood, the products wouldn’t have had sales people when the company first began.2
+He also notes that without the assistance of friends from his neighborhood, his products wouldn’t have taken off when the company first began.2

 2. The Incentive of Getting Fired

-The board appointed a leader who was firmly set in his ways, and wasn’t interested in the quick clip of technological advancements.
+The board appointed a leader who was firmly set in his ways and wasn’t interested in the quick clip of technological advancements.

 3. Fall Down 77 times, Stand up 78

 Yet, when he tried to pitch his ideas to supervisors he was largely ignored.
 This led him to leave IBM in 1962 to found Electronic Data Systems (EDS).
 To get the business going, he attempted to sell the products to large corporations for his data processing services.
-“Perot was refused seventy-seven times before he was given his first contract.”
+Perot was refused seventy-seven times before he was given his first contract.4

 4. Financial Failing to Fortune